zzupart/NumbersConverter/README.md

 <h2>How To Build</h2>
 <h4>Follow this instructions:</h4>

-× ⬇️ Clone this repository with "git clone https://github.com/zzupart/NumbersConverter"
+× ⬇️ Clone this repository with `git clone https://github.com/zzupart/NumbersConverter`

-× ⏺️ Create a build/ directory in it with "mkdir build/"
+× ⏺️ Create a build/ directory in it with `mkdir build/`

-× ➡️ Go to this directory with "cd build/"
+× ➡️ Go to this directory with `cd build/`

-× ▶️ Run cmake in it with "cmake ../"
+× ▶️ Run cmake in it with `cmake ../`

-× ▶️ Run make in it with "make"
+× ▶️ Run make in it with `make`

-× ➡️ Go to the main directory with "cd ../"
+× ➡️ Go to the main directory with `cd ../`

-× ▶️ Run the executable with "./bin/NumbersConverter"
+× ▶️ Run the executable with `./bin/NumbersConverter`